ramziosta/Bus-Tracker-App/README.md

 MIT Project utilizing Maps and Web APIs.

-<p>This code provides real time information for four Boston bus lines.
+<p>This code provides information for MBTA bus data to determine stops between Harvard and MIT.
 This code originate from an assignment in Week #8 of MIT's MERN Coding Bootcamp.
-The challenge was to animate and add features to a map view of a Boston bus route.</p>
+The challenge was to animate and add features to a map view of a Boston bus route.
+Then, you need to and add an animated marker on the map to highlight the bus routes.</p>
 <h3>API Links</h3>
 <ul>
   <li> <a href="https://api-v3.mbta.com/">Massachusetts Bay Transportation Authority (MBTA)</a></li>